A glimmer of gold, decorative painting and smart solutions – Sponda modernises lobbies in 20 valuable properties

 As businesses in the city centre are typically leaders in their respective fields, this project also indicates what leading businesses are looking for in their lobby spaces.

 “As a large real estate owner, it’s our responsibility to develop and maintain Helsinki’s premium properties, and cherish their architectural and cultural value.
-The improved functionality will also produce significant added value for our customers,” says Tom Martonen, project leader and Sponda’s Senior Vice President, explaining the motivation behind the extensive project.
+The improved functionality will also produce significant added value for our customers,” says Sponda’s Director of Sales Harri Autio, explaining the motivation behind the extensive project.

 As a large real estate owner, it’s our responsibility to develop Helsinki’s premium properties and cherish their architectural and cultural value.